 Rydon, in a collaboration agreement with Family Mosaic, successfully led a two stage bid through the HCA's Delivery Partner Panel Framework and submitted the full planning application for the redevelopment of the former Queen Elizabeth Hospital, located on Hackney Road in Tower Hamlets.

-The hospital site comprises a decommissioned children's hospital and associated accommodation for nurses, which closed in 1996 and has remained empty ever since.
+The hospital site comprised a decommissioned children's hospital and associated accommodation for nurses, which closed in 1996 and has remained empty ever since.
 The site is located in close proximity to two conservation areas and it is directly adjacent to the London Borough of Hackney, as well as Hackney City Farm and several Grade II listed properties.

-The site has been purchased from the HCA on a deferred land payment basis, paid on practical completion of the entire development.
+The site was purchased from the HCA on a deferred land payment basis, paid on practical completion of the entire development.
 Rydon’s development team led the project team in the production of a full detailed planning application for the scheme, involving detailed cross-borough consultation including a series of consultation events that gave the local community the opportunity to comment on the design.

 Planning approval followed more than 12 months of planning and consultation by the project team, which included HTA Design LLP and Savills Planning, who worked closely with the London Borough of Tower Hamlets, the Mayor’s Office and the local community, to ensure plans for the site best meet local housing needs.